Audio Studio Orientations

-Any Carleton student, staff or faculty member who attends a one-hour training may become authorized to schedule time in the Weitz Center Audio Recording Studio.
-Typically, three trainings are held at the beginning of fall and winter terms, plus one at the beginning of spring term, with places for about eight people per training.
-E-mail for more information on upcoming training sessions:
+Any Carleton student, staff or faculty member who attends a one-hour orientation (see: below) may request time in the Weitz Center Audio Recording Studio.
+Typically, three of these are held at the beginning of fall and winter terms, plus one at the beginning of spring term, with places for about eight people each.
+Here is a list of upcoming orientations.

-After you take part in the orientation, if you're a student, you'll be subscribed to the email@example.com list, which students can send to in search of engineers.
-If you'd like to opt out of this list at any time, please e-mail the Weitz Center Audio and Video Technical Director.)
+After you take part in the orientation, if you're a student, you'll be subscribed to the weitzaudio list.
+Students can send to this list in search of engineers.
+(If you'd like to opt out of this list at any time, please e-mail the Weitz Center Audio and Video Technical Director.)

 Faculty and staff (as well as students acting as employees of the College) may not use this list to ask for volunteers.
 If you are faculty or staff and are exploring a project you think the Weitz Center Audio Recording Studio might be well-suited for, please consider:

 -attending a training and learning how to engineer basic recordings;

 -bringing to training a colleague or employee (including student employees you'll pay for their time) who wants to learn how to engineer basic recordings;

 -contacting the Weitz Center Audio and Video Technical Director: pbernhardt at carleton dot edu.

 Have a look at the Quick Start Guide to the Weitz Audio Recording Studio.